VIPER-Swift/VIPERS-CommandBus/README.md

 }
 ```

-If you are not used to generics you ignore the checking can implement the command handler like that:
+If you are not used to generics you are allowed to ignore the type checking.
+Just implement the command handler like that:

 ```swift
 // use the following method in your command handler